 Attendance & Holidays

 Amendments have been made to the 2007 Regulations in the Education (Penalty Notices) (England) (Amendment) Regulations 2013.
-These amendments, as described below, came into force on 1st September 2013.
+These amendments, which can be seen in our attendance policy below, came into force in August 2024.

 You can also visit Derbyshire County Council's School Penalty Notices page, which gives further information about Penalty Notices.